cmuparlay/pbbsbench/docs/index.md

 For each benchmark the suite provides:

-- a speficication of the input and expected output
+- the speficication of the input and expected output for the problem
+- the specification of a default set of input instances
 - code for generating inputs (written to a file)
 - code for checking correctness of output (read from a file)
+- code for timing the benchmark across the instances
 - a default parallel implementation
 - a default sequential implementation (for most benchmarks)
 - a variety of other implementations (for some benchmarks)